agilepro/grade-sync/README.md

     )

 To set up a given teacher, first get their moodle login id.
 Then the teacherid from Schoolloop.
-The teacher id is had t find there, and might not be accessible to the teacher themselves.
-It is not their login ID for schoolloop, it is a 6-digit number value that appears to the administrator.
+The teacher id is not their login ID for schoolloop, it is a 6-digit number value that appears to the administrator and it can be hard to find.
+Last I checked there was no way for a teacher to find out their own teacher id.
 If you are all synchronizing to the same schoolloop, then the other three values will be the same for everyone.